robertbraeutigam/scan/README.md

 #### OPTIONS (01)

-Request the Controlled to supply meta-information about the device itself, including what Controls it has, what Data it can provide, what Wiring it has currently configured.
+Request to supply meta-information about the device itself, including what Controls it has, what Data it can provide, what Wiring it has currently configured.

 Action will have at most one answer.